Isaiahak/EECS-2311-Group-Project/README.md

 In the database connection method,  (src>backend.database.Database.java) replace "password" with your postgresql password, "postgres" with your username, and "pawdb" with the dbname defined in the above command.

 Note: Please ensure to use finalter2db.sql

+**To Run**
+In your command terminal, navigate to the "PawfectPairs" directory and type gradle run!